-- Continue to identify organisations across Birmingham that deliver outcomes in line with the aims of the Our Future City Plan City of Nature Vision and invite them to join the Alliance membership to help delivery of actions identified in the City of Nature Delivery Framework. - Establish and maintain a forum for BCoN Alliance members to come together, whether online or in person to contribute to decision making regarding action taken in each of the 6 Red Wards as identified in the five-year plan. - Communicate information between BCoN members, communities, and other stakeholders. - Maintain relationships with people interested / involved with the City of Nature project, including but not limited to volunteers and may include teachers, police officers, local businesses. - Leading the development and implementation of a data management system. - Help deliver opportunities for volunteers to be involved in site development and management not already resourced. - Deliver educational establishment engagement not already resourced. - Deliver community engagement activities like Earth Stories. - Identify Community Leads (Green Champions), who are individuals willing to train to lead community activities on a voluntary basis. - Help to identify funding opportunities and investment to develop a sustainable funding model for the delivery framework including but not limited to, paying for assistance with bid writing for any established groups. - Delivery of actions required to bring parks up to Birmingham Fair Standard even in areas that do not have established Friends of groups.
+- Continue to identify organisations across Birmingham that deliver outcomes in line with the aims of the Our Future City Plan City of Nature Vision and invite them to join the Alliance membership to help delivery of actions identified in the City of Nature Delivery Framework. - Establish and maintain a forum for BCoN Alliance members to come together, whether online or in person to contribute to decision making regarding action taken in each of the 6 Red Wards as identified in the five-year plan. - Communicate information between BCoN members, communities, and other stakeholders. - Maintain relationships with people interested / involved with the City of Nature project, including but not limited to volunteers and may include teachers, police officers, local businesses. - Leading the development and implementation of a data management system. - Help deliver opportunities for volunteers to be involved in site development and management not already resourced. - Deliver educational establishment engagement not already resourced. - Deliver community engagement activities like Earth Stories. - Identify Community Leads (Green Champions), who are individuals willing to train to lead community activities on a voluntary basis. - Help to identify funding opportunities and investment to develop a sustainable funding model for the delivery framework including but not limited to, paying for assistance with bid writing for any established groups. - Delivery of actions required to bring parks up to Birmingham Future Parks Standard even in areas that do not have established Friends of groups.

-Bordesley and Highgate Ward Delivery Framework Pilot
+BORDESLEY AND HIGHGATE WARD DELIVERY FRAMEWORK PILOT

+Full funding was secured from the Commonwealth Games Legacy fund for the development of the Alliance Model and delivery of the pilot in the Bordesley and Highgate Ward to get communities more active.
 The Alliance will help deliver the Bordesley and Highgate pilot project through the following actions:

 Identify, engage, and involve at least 1 Green Champion for each of the five sites in Bordesley and Highgate Ward (5 Green Champions).
-Green Champions are members of the community who will help deliver actions on site and or advocate for environmental justice and green spaces.
+Green Champions are members of the community who will help deliver actions on site and advocate for environmental justice and green spaces.
 They may be volunteers or professionals such as teachers who have a green focus.
 Training will be provided as appropriate.

-Community Involvement activities with early years children and local schools, monthly activities.

-Community involvement activities for individuals and families offered in at least the 5 Parks in Bordesley and Highgate ward 2 occasions per month March to December 2022 on site delivering activities including Healthy Parks, walks, exercise, and mental health mindfulness activities.
-Physical landscape improvements including wildflower areas and tree planting appropriate for each site - being developed through the action planning process,

-Sustainable Finance Strategy to ensure there is funding to keep comms, engagement, volunteer point of contact and CRM in operation after March 2023.
+- Community Involvement activities with early years children and local schools, monthly activities. - Community involvement activities for individuals and families offered in at least the 5 Parks in Bordesley and Highgate ward 2 occasions per month March to December 2022 on site delivering activities including Healthy Parks, walks, exercise, and mental health mindfulness activities. - Physical landscape improvements including wildflower areas and tree planting appropriate for each site developed through the action planning process, - Sustainable Finance Strategy to ensure there is funding to keep comms, engagement, volunteer point of contact and CRM in operation after March 2023.
 A proposal of how the Alliance could raise money for the 5 subs residents and businesses.
 Monthly newsletter, social media at least three times per week, monthly press releases, parks content webpages created for the POS sites within the 6 red wards (within BCC website).